 - Love and Compassion for All Things

 - Resurgence from Suffering

-For example, in religions such as Hinduism, it is common for Gods to sit on a lotus flower to meditate and reflect.
+It is common for gods to sit on a lotus flower to meditate and reflect.

-The Lotus flower is associated with several Hindu Gods, including Lakshmi, Brahma, and Vishnu, known as the lotus-eyed.
-Other Gods are depicted with lotuses in works of art because of their association with purity and divinity.
+It is associated with several Hindu gods, including Lakshmi, Brahma, and Vishnu, known as the lotus-eyed.
+Other gods are depicted with lotuses in works of art because of their association with purity and divinity.

 Another association given to the lotus, according to some followers of Hinduism, is creation.
 Similar to how the lotus blossoms with sunlight, Hindus believe that the world blossomed in the presence of consciousness.

 Lotus Flower: Number of Petals Meaning & Symbolism

 7 petals of lotus reflect aspects of your psyche.